 How to find a trustworthy builder

 Selecting a builder is a complicated process and the success of your project relies heavily upon it.
-To help, we've brought together our own advice and guidance and also highlighted useful national websites and other tools below.
+To help, we've brought together our own advice and guidance; along with a video tutorial.
+We have also highlighted useful national websites and other tools below.
 We hope that you'll find these resources valuable in making your decision.
 There are a number of resources you can take advantage of to ensure you locate the right builder for your project:

 - Visit the Trustmark website (supported by the government, building industry and consumer protection groups) to help you find local, reliable, trustworthy tradesmen to make improvements and repairs inside and outside your home

 - Use the 'Find a Builder' section of the National Federation of Builders (NFB) website to find a qualified and trustworthy trader

 Your chosen builder will also need to understand their own responsibilities when carrying out your work.
 Serious breaches of health and safety on your project could lead to construction work being stopped and additional work being needed to put things right.
 You may even be prosecuted in the most serious circumstances.
 Here are some points to consider:

 - Getting it in writing.
 It is strongly recommended that you use a formal contract, for example the Joint Contracts Tribunal (ICT) Building Contract for home owners / occupiers.
 This will give you invaluable protection should a problem occur when the work starts.
 Visit the Sweet and Maxwell website to download a building contract.